 The Brohood’s chapter on magic describes magic in the form of vague probability: certain souls interacting with other souls are more likely to produce certain results.
 It stays away from the concrete, instead referring the reader to established sources on the subject.
 Likewise, the practice of wand selecting is based on trial an error.
 And while, Garrick Ollivander limits his wands to only one of three cores (dragon heartstring, unicorn hair, and phoenix feather), previous experimentation shows that interactions with other souls can produce other magical results.

 In addition to organic material, the Brohood also specifies some inorganic materials that one can interact with in order to produce magical effects.
-For example the stone of Armenia attracts the color black, alum supposedly cures stomach aches from the outside, and wolf’s tail cures colic (chapter 7).
+For example the stone of Armenia attracts the color black, alum supposedly cures stomach aches from the outside, and wolf’s tail cures colic (all three examples from Volume 52a: Chapter 7).
 Like human magic, these substances have properties that can interact with each other in otherwise unnatural ways.
 However, these properties would need to be “unlocked” by interacting with the soul of a particularly practiced magician.
 Likewise, Rowling writes: “There is always some element of wandwork necessary to make a potion”, affirming that muggles cannot actually make potions, even if they have the ingredients.
 In both cases, the person needs to apply their own personal magic in order to make the chemistry work.
-Like any other kind of magic described in the encyclopaedia, and on Pottermore, a hefty amount of discipline and patience are required in order to create useful concoctions.
+Like any other kind of magic described in the encyclopedia, and on Pottermore, a hefty amount of discipline and patience are required in order to create useful concoctions.

 The Brohood’s encyclopaedia goes into great detail about astrology.
 According to them, the celestial spheres have their own souls and characteristics, and the way they interact can have an effect on how events transpire on earth.
 However, any introductory astronomy class will confirm that celestial spheres don’t actually exist, and are just an optical illusion based on our perception of other stars from earth.
 Today, astrologers use the position of celestial bodies in relation to each other in order to predict the future, but the Brohood instead used them to describe characteristics, only leaving absolute vagueness as far as prediction go.
 For example, they write that when the moon is in the zodiac constellation Taurus, it’s a good time to perform magic for families, but if it’s in Cancer, it’s a good time for hope and happiness (chapter 6).
 Most Islamic schools of thought disavow outright the ability to predict the future, and the Brohood of Purity use the stars only to comment on the present.
 They offer that some points in time would be better for pursuing certain goals, but they don’t give definitive results.
 Rowling also doesn’t give much credence to divination in her books.
 Although Harry’s story relies on a prophecy, its implementation is still very vague and subject to interpretation, based on what actually happens.
 But let’s be honest, when one of the smartest characters scoffs at an idea, it’s probably not a good idea to begin with.